logo

 On the subscription page you see, which Plan you currently are subscribed to.
 You can activate a subscription, change to another subscription or cancel your subscription.

-Change plan: When you change between the plans S, M, L, the monthly fee of the new plan is immediately charged to your stored payment method and added to the non-expiring balance (See "Acoount" for details).
+Change plan: When you change between the plans S, M, L, the recurring fee of the new plan is immediately charged to your stored payment method and added to the non-expiring balance (See "Account" for details).
 Your further usage then will be billed immediately at the unit price of the new plan.

 Update payment method: On this page you can also update your payment method.